rewriting/tom/applications/helloword-jpa/README.txt

 5. Check the DDL that was also exported to the file helloworld-jpa-ddl.sql

-6. Run the example with ant run and read the log output on the console
+6. Run the example with ant runHWAccount and read the log output on the console

 7. Reduce/increase the log output by tweaking src/etc/log4j.properties and
    src/etc/META-INF/persistence.xml